vcsodha/ai-chatbot-flask/README.md

 🤝 OpenAI model toggle

 📸 Screenshots

-See screenshots below 👇
+/Users/sodhavidisha/Desktop/Screenshot 2025-12-24 at 14.27.38.png

+/Users/sodhavidisha/Desktop/Screenshot 2025-12-24 at 14.27.51.png

 🧑‍💻 Author
 Vidisha Sodha
-Built as a full-stack + AI learning project.
+Built as a full-stack + AI learning project with a focus on clean architecture and real-world UX patterns.